google-site-verification=N7XBTSjm6zxiCj00n7sT66sY7ecyvfLOptaWpvfBp2Q

 Qualifying Round (Pool System)

 A Dr. Mario match usually consists of a best 3-out-of-5 game format, but due to time constraints, the qualifying rounds of THE DrMC will be single game matches.
-The qualifying rounds of THE DrMC will use Level 11/Hi Speed (48 viruses) settings.
+The qualifying rounds of THE DrMC will use Level 11/MED Speed (48 viruses) settings.

 Seeding points